RiceRak/tinyapp/README.md

 `node express_server.js`

 - If you would like to build and add on this development.
-Nodemon will run and restart with each change made to 'express_server.js'
+You can input the following command and nodemon will run and restart with each change you make.

 `npm start`